mertselcukdemir/github-repo-search-android/README.md

-# Xapo Android Interview Test Project
+# Github Repo Search Android App

+Modular android app for searching trending Github repositories and the details of each repository.

 ## Design